I am interested in working as [an other than Spanish] interpreter in federal court.

 Most court interpreters are freelancers (self-employed) and treated as independent contractors, although this determination varies with jurisdiction.
 Where the volume of work is greatest, courts have created full-time staff positions, almost all of them for Spanish interpreters.
 Starting salaries for staff interpreters may range from around $30,000 up to $100,000+.
 Freelance interpreters and translators can earn over $100,000 per year.

 What kinds of cases do court interpreters do?

-Interpreters in federal courts mostly cover criminal cases relating to drug trafficking, kidnapping, money laundering, terrorism, credit card fraud, and counterfeiting as well as other federal crimes.
-Drug crimes are by far the most common.
+Interpreters in federal courts mostly cover criminal cases relating to drug trafficking, illegal reentry, kidnapping, money laundering, terrorism, credit card fraud, and counterfeiting as well as other federal crimes.
+Drug crimes are the most common.

-Interpreters in other jurisdictions — state and municipal — cover a broader range of cases, including domestic violence and other family court matters, juvenile court cases, traffic offenses, etc.
+Interpreters in other jurisdictions — state and municipal — cover a broader range of cases, including civil lawsuits, domestic violence and other family court matters, juvenile court cases, traffic offenses, etc.

 Is the work interesting?

 It depends on your point of view.
 The job is generally interesting to those who find law, language and the dynamics of human social interaction interesting.
 Sometimes court proceedings are formulaic and dull.
 At others times the work is challenging and complex.
 Sometimes it is exhausting, distressing and stressful.
 But most interpreters will probably tell you they enjoy their work.